Shushankit007/The-World-Bank--IBRD-IDA--Financial-Analysis/README.md

 - **Date Column Cleaning**: Standardized the format across all date columns.
 - **Currency Conversion**: Standardized all amounts to a single currency where applicable.
 - **Amount Columns**: Filled missing values and converted them to the appropriate data type.

+### IBRD-IDA Net Flows and Commitments Data Cleaning and Validation
+- **Data Connection**: Connected to the World Bank OData service to access the latest net flows and commitments data.
+- **Date Formatting**: Standardized all date columns to dd-mm-yyyy format.
+- **Currency Standardization**: Ensured all financial amounts were in a consistent currency (USD).
+- **Data Aggregation**: Combined IBRD and IDA data for comprehensive analysis.

 ## **Key Insights**